furuuwu/vault/python/python (GPT).md

 # python (GPT)

-## Why/how use the dataclasses module in Python?
+## QUESTION: dataclasses module in Python

 The `dataclasses` module in Python simplifies the creation of classes by automatically generating boilerplate code such as initializers (`__init__`), representation methods (`__repr__`), and comparisons (`__eq__`, `__lt__`, etc.) for you.
 This is particularly useful when you want to define classes primarily to store data, like the `ExperimentSettings` class in your example.